Healthy Homes Assessment Brown Owl

 Insulation Brown Owl

-The "R" is a symbol for thermal resistance and is a measure of how well the insulation resists heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" stands for thermal resistance and is a measure of how well insulation is able to resist heat flow.
+The higher the R-value, the better the insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3